Best Bushcraft Knife: Reviews and Tips [2026 Update]

 For all these reasons (and the ones below), this amazing bushcraft knife grabs our Editor’s Choice award, being considered the best option on our list.

-Described as the beauty and brawn of knives, the Helle Temagami is versatile and can cover almost any task in the wilderness.
+Described as the beauty and brawn of knives, the Helle Tollekniv is versatile and can cover almost any task in the wilderness.
 The handle is curly birch with a finger guard that helps prevent accidents.

 The handle is ergonomically designed, with an easy grip.
 Comfortable and just heavy enough to handle, it’s still a bit on the light side, but not too light as the previous model.